RitShri/DroneEnvRecon/README.md

  Step 2.
 Run ```python calcRT.py```
  - This is the environment reconstruction code.
     The first prompt will show different camera calibration matrices applied on the fisheye camera.
 I am stuck on how to improve this and between which calibration matrix to choose.
     Then the algorithm works on calcuating the R\* and t\* between the two cameras.
-By using
+By using the 8-point algorithm and then multiplying by K and K'